 Results:

-There were 3,761 unique voter records marked for removal with the reason of “Declared Non-Citizen” and not subsequently reinstated in the accumulated MUS record that EPEC began collecting in mid-2023.
-Of those 3,761 there were 569 that also had corresponding records of recent ballots cast at some point in the official Voter History record that we could observe.
-There were 1,333 associated ballots cast identified since Feb of 2019.
-Figure 1 shows the distribution of non-citizen voters in the cumulative MUS file history.
-The blue trace represent the total identified and CANCELED non-citizen registrations, and the yellow trace represents the number of those records that also had corresponding records in the accumulated voter history data.
+There were 7,343 unique voter records marked for removal with the reason of “Declared Non-Citizen” and not subsequently reinstated in the accumulated MUS record that EPEC began collecting in mid-2023.
+Of those 7,343 there were 1,225 that also had corresponding records of recent ballots cast at some point in the official Voter History record that we could observe.
+There were 3,515 associated ballots cast identified since Feb of 2019.
+Figure 1 below shows the distribution of non-citizen voters in the cumulative MUS file history.
+The blue trace represent the total identified and CANCELED non-citizen registrations, and the yellow trace represents the number of those records that also had corresponding records (at least 1) in the accumulated voter history data.

 Figure 1: Distribution if the number of identified non-citizen records and ballots in the cumulative ELECT MUS file history.
 The x-axis is the date that a record was marked as CANCELED for the reason of “Declared Non-Citizen”.

 Note that the data contained in the MUS updates often covers more than a single month period.
 In other words, the individual MUS files are oversampled.
 Subsequent MUS files can therefore also have repeated entries from previous versions, as their data may overlap.
-Our analysis used the first unique entry for a given voter ID marked as “Declared Non-Citizen” in the cumulative MUS record in order to build Figure 1.
-This data oversampling in the MUS helps explain the relative increase in the May 2023 bin.
+Our analysis used the first unique entry for a given voter ID marked as “Declared Non-Citizen” in the cumulative MUS record, that had not been subsequently reinstated, in order to build Figure 1.
+This data oversampling in the MUS may help explain the relative spike in the first (May 2023) bin compared to subsequent months.

 As VHL information can be incomplete depending on the time the VHL data was purchased in relation to the time that registrants were removed from voter records, EPEC also checked these non-citizen removals against the archived history of Daily Absentee List (DAL) files that EPEC has accumulated.
-There were an additional 2 non-citizen registrations and ballots as per the Daily Absentee List (DAL) data, that were not contained in the Voter History data.
-The total number of identified non-citizen ballots cast is therefore 1,335 by 539 registrants when combining unique VHL and DAL identifications.
+There were an additional 10 non-citizen registrations and ballots as per the Daily Absentee List (DAL) data that were not contained in the Voter History data.
+The total number of identified non-citizen ballots cast is therefore 3,525 by 1,235 registrants when combining unique VHL and DAL identifications.

 ACCOMACK COUNTY